Sup2point0/Assort/Yu-Gi-Oh!/archetypes/Rubic.md

 ## Trivia

-- Numbers relating to trigonometry and Rubik’s Cubes feature prominently throughout the archetype.
+- Numbers relating to trigonometrics and Rubik’s Cubes feature prominently throughout the archetype.
+  - In particular, everything revolves around the number 3.
+    - The Levels and Ranks of the Synchro and Xyz monsters are all multiples of 3.
+    - The ATK/DEF of every monster is a multiple of 300.
+    - The Ritual Spell [Rubic Dragonometry](...) requires banishing exactly 3 monsters from 3 different locations, whose total Levels equal a multiple of 3.
   - The ATK/DEF of the Level 3 monsters total 900 (90° being a right angle).
   - The ATK/DEF of the Level 6 monsters total 2700 (270° being the reflex of a right angle).
+- All of the names within the archetype derive from trigonometric or speedcubing terms.
+  - The Level 3 Tuners, Level 6 Main Deck monsters, Synchro monsters, and Xyz monsters are all named after trigonometric functions.
+  - The Level 3 non-Tuners, Link monsters, and some Spell/Traps have names relating to geometrics.
 - Every Link monster’s ATK is its Link Rating x 1000, except [Rubic Hexangle](...), who alters its own ATK to reach multiples of 600.

 ‘’ ° ◈ ⚡︎ ∞ ✦ ⟡ ↵ ▯ ▮